 Employee Monitoring and User Activity Monitoring Software

 Employee Monitoring should be a staple for any organization concerned about security.
 The software tracks all user activity, effectively giving you all the information you need to identify and investigate the unusual activity.
 These programs are generally intended for investigating individual users, rather than understanding organizational activity as a whole.
 Some, such as ActivTrak, are built for overall trand analysis.

 User Behavior Analytics Software

-User Behavior analytics software can help automate your auditing process.
+User Behavior Analytics software can help automate your auditing process.
 Much like Employee Monitoring software, UBA software monitors all employee activities over time, but adds a layer of machine learning to understand what usual behavior looks like over a given period of time.
 Once the software can establish a baseline activity profile for users it will use that information to spot unusual behavior, then automatically flag the proper administrator to investigate further.

 Security Information and Event Management